 The UK Green Building Council’s office is an excellent example of this hybrid approach to style.
 Designed by Morgan Lovell, the office’s most important area boasts a beautiful living wall comprised of over 1,500 plants.
 In addition to the living wall, there are lots of plants mounted round the room, and there’s ample all-natural light.
 While the distance hosts a computer lab full of technology, the extra wellness features result in a more welcoming lab.

 This accommodation in Hobart waterfront is a good example of a space which uses wood to add a natural, warm design component.
 The interior of the hotel is a combination of modern design and biophilic components.
-Granite countertops, steel, and glass are nicely paired with plenty of natural light, walnut furniture,
+Granite countertops, steel, and glass are nicely paired with plenty of natural light, walnut furniture, and reclaimed wood paneling to anchor the area in the surrounding world.
+This particular office feels well designed and contemporary, but it ultimately has that grounded nature that is appreciated by the people who work there.

 Timber is an important part of biophilic interior design.
 Reclaimed timber, in particular, is an excellent green construction material, and in many ways, it contributes to greater occupant health.
 Designing with organic materials such as wood can quickly transform an unnatural, sterile space into an oasis.